Sharunnaicker/odin-recipes/README.md

 # odin-recipes
-The main goal of this project is to be able to create a simple website using what I have learned in The Odin Project course.
+Pre Project Notes: The main goal of this project is to be able to create a simple website using what I have learned in The Odin Project course.
 I will only be using HTML for the creation of this website.

+Post Project Notes: I have finished my first project from The Odin Project and I feel like I have a solid understanding of how to utilize different elemnts of HTML as well as how to stage and push commit through the terminal.
+Overall I had a really time with this project and it was great to be able to use eveything I have learned thus far.
+Looking foreward to all the other projects I will be working on.